-Crédit Agricole Group, the branch office network of the Regional Banks of Crédit Agricole in France and branches of LCL - Le Credit Lyonnais in France
+Crédit Agricole Group, branches of the Regional Banks of Crédit Agricole and branches of LCL - Le Crédit Lyonnais in France

-The list of promoters is not exhaustive, due mainly to the fact that the UCI is listed on Euroclear.
+The list of promoters is not exhaustive due mainly to the fact that the UCITS is listed on Euroclear.
 Accordingly, some promoters may not be appointed by or known to the Management Company.